pivotal-cf-experimental/docs-utility-scripts/style-checker/README.md

 1. Launch VS Code.
 1. If on macOS, press Cmd+Shift+P to open the Command Palette.
 If on Windows, press Ctrl+Shift+P.
 1. Run `Open Settings (JSON)`.
 1. Paste the content outside the other JSON functions and before the final `}` in this file.
-If unsure, see the example file.
+For an example of the placement, see [example-settings.json](example-settings.json).
 1. Save your changes.
 1. Restart VS Code.